ravn/cv/README.md

 The core product is a COBOL-based Transport Management System running on the IBM i (previously AS/400) platform which fully supports Java.

-// Grupper i tre/fire
 * Researched and wrote
-components in Java for those tasks not easily done in COBOL, like handling XML, image transformations and network transportation of data using a variety of protocols.
+components in Java for those tasks not easily done in COBOL, like normalizing and verifying XML, image transformations and network transportation of data using a variety of protocols.

 * Co-designed and implemented a central API allowing the usage of Java applications as COBOL-components.
 As these usually run unattended they need to be extremely robust and produce high quality logs for offline debugging.

 * Implemented XSD schema checker filter to ensure the validity of outgoing XML.

 * Converted our complete Java source base to Maven to emulate our COBOL workflow, facilitate Continuous Integration and become independent of Eclipse.
-Latest work was on Continuous Delivery and artifact traceability.

 * Introduced Test Driven Development to document and clarify functionality of own code and third party jars.